-*Editor's Note 11/29/16: An updated version of this post is available here.*
+(An updated version of this post is available here.)

-Young Justice is a Cartoon Network superhero cartoon series, following, originally, six main characters--all teenage superheros.
-Some were sidekicks at one point, others have different origins.
+Young Justice is a Cartoon Network superhero series following six main characters, all teenage superheros.
+Some were sidekicks at one point; others have different origins.
 They come together to form a younger Justice Team working under the original Justice League.

-The six original characters are Aqualad (the sidekick for Aquaman and the team leader), Kid Flash (Flash's nephew), Robin (obviously, Batman's sidekick), Superboy (a clone of Superman originally designed to kill Superman but freed from mind control by the other team members), Martian Girl (introduced as Martian Manhunter's niece), and Artemis (a bow shooter who briefly works as Green Arrow's sidekick).
-The main conflict here is with a group of very secret villains all working together.
-At this point, halfway through season two, which just returned, the secret group is still not revealed, but they have been working unceasingly with all kinds of plots and maneuvers to reach their goal.
+The six original characters are Aqualad (Aquaman's sidekick and the team leader), Kid Flash (Flash's nephew), Robin (Batman's sidekick), Superboy (a clone of Superman designed to kill him but freed from mind control by the other team members), Martian Girl (Martian Manhunter's niece), and Artemis (once worked as Green Arrow's sidekick).
+The main conflict is with a group of secretive villains.
+At this point, halfway through season two, which just returned, the secret group has still not been revealed, but they have been plotting unceasingly to reach their goal.

-As I promised, we're flipping over to the fun side of things, with my favorite YA series of all time, a series tied for my top favorite with Harry Potter.
-This is, of course, The Hunger Games!
-I've got a collection of funny images and videos related to The Hunger Games.
-So sit back, enjoy, and I'll see you on Saturday for a bit about my favorite TV shows.
-Thanks guys!
+As I promised, we're flipping over to the fun side of things with my favorite YA series of all time: The Hunger Games!
+I've got a collection of funny images and videos to share.
+So sit back and enjoy!

 Fibromyalgia (FM) is a medical condition characterized by chronic widespread pain and a heightened pain response to pressure.
 Other symptoms include fatigue, sleep problems, trouble with memory, digestive problems, and sensitivity to noise, lights or temperature.